-These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage conservative causes.
 Some sources in this category may be untrustworthy.

 Factual Reporting: MIXED

-World Press Freedom Rank: USA 45/180
+Press Freedom Rank: MOSTLY FREE

-Founded in 2004, The Christian Post is an American nondenominational, Evangelical Christian newspaper.
-Based in Washington, D.C.
-According to their about page “Through the website, The Christian Post presents national and international coverage of current events affecting and involving Christian leaders, church bodies, ministries, mission agencies, schools, businesses, and the general Christian public.”
+Founded in 2004, The Christian Post is an American nondenominational, Evangelical Christian newspaper based in Washington, D.C.
+According to their about page, “Through the website, The Christian Post presents national and international coverage of current events affecting and involving Christian leaders, church bodies, ministries, mission agencies, schools, businesses, and the general Christian public.”